 A compound called tyramine may also trigger symptoms.
 Tyramine is present in fermented or aged foods, such as red wine, chocolate, and some cheeses.

-Diagnosing pheochromocytoma can be difficult, as it is rare and affects different people in different ways.
+Diagnosing pheochromocytoma can be difficult, as it is

 A person with any of the following should undergo testing to rule out or confirm pheochromocytoma: